captainCommit/SmartMedicalServices/README.md

 The objectives of the project are<br>
 1. Develop a medical emergency response system<br>
   a.
 Nearest hospitals to consult in case of emergency<br>
   b.
+Information about nearest blood bank, and what blood groups are available <br>
+  c.
 Information about the doctor who is in charge of emergency<br>
-  c.
+  d.
 Smartly fill out the "patient registration form" enroute to the hospital and send it to the hospital via GMAIL API <br>
-  d.
+  e.
 Inform the doctor of the condition of patient<br>
 2. Create and maintain a real-time database, which would contain all the vital informations about the hospital, like <br>
   a.
 Number of doctors currently on service<br>
   b.
 Number of empty beds available (in case of emergency)<br>